 Believe in Yourself

-Student confidence impacts learning and life.
+Student confidence and social emotional growth impact learning and life.
 Students who believe in themselves and their abilities try harder, achieve more, and contribute to their learning communities.

 For many students, the fear of failure is paralyzing.
 Rather than risking the “wrong” answer, students avoid opportunities for growth and learning.
 Students need supportive learning communities that embrace mistakes as a part of the learning process.
 Mind Missions use real-world examples highlighting the difficulties of finding functional solutions.
 Lessons include collaborative problem-solving opportunities that embrace setbacks as an important part of the design process.